SMI: Statistical Membership Inference for Reliable Unlearned Model Auditing: Abstract

 \section{Abstract}

 Machine unlearning (MU) is essential for enforcing the right to be forgotten in machine learning systems.
 A key challenge of MU is how to reliably audit whether a model has truly forgotten specified training data.
-Membership Inference Attacks (MIAs) are widely used for unlearning auditing, where samples that evade membership detection are often regarded as successfully forgotten.
-After carefully revisiting the reliability of MIA, we show that this assumption is flawed: failed membership inference does not imply true forgetting.
-We theoretically demonstrate that MIA-based auditing, when formulated as a binary classification problem, inevitably incurs statistical errors whose magnitude cannot be observed during the auditing process.
-This leads to overly optimistic evaluations of unlearning performance, while incurring substantial computational overhead due to shadow model training.
-To address these limitations, we propose Statistical Membership Inference Attack (SMIA), a novel training-free and highly effective auditing framework.
-SMIA directly compares the distributions of member and non-member data using statistical tests, eliminating the need for learned attack models.
-Moreover, SMIA outputs both a forgetting rate and a corresponding confidence interval, enabling quantified reliability of the auditing results.
-Extensive experiments show that SMIA provides more reliable auditing with significantly lower computational cost than existing MIA-based approaches.
-Notably, the theoretical guarantees and empirical effectiveness of SMIA suggest it as a new paradigm for reliable machine unlearning auditing.
+Membership Inference Attacks (MIAs) are widely used for unlearned model auditing, where samples that evade membership detection are regarded as successfully forgotten.
+We show this assumption is fundamentally flawed: failed membership inference does not imply true forgetting.
+We prove that unlearned samples occupy fundamentally different positions in the feature space than non-member samples, making this alignment bias unavoidable and unobservable, which leads to systematically optimistic evaluations of unlearning performance.
+Meanwhile, training shadow models for MIA incurs substantial computational overhead.
+To address both limitations, we propose Statistical Membership Inference (SMI), a training-free auditing framework that reformulates auditing as estimating the non-member mixture proportion in the unlearned feature distribution.
+Beyond estimating the forgetting rate, SMI also provides bootstrap reference ranges for quantified auditing reliability.
+Extensive experiments show that SMI consistently outperforms all MIA-based baselines, with no shadow model training required.
+Overall, SMI establishes a principled and efficient alternative to MIA-based auditing methods, with both theoretical guarantees and strong empirical performance.